maxim-eyengue/MLOps-Zoomcamp-2025/02_experiment-tracking/notebooks/course/mlflow.md

 )

 # Model version
-model_version = 1 # The version increases each time we registered the same model and should be adjusted acccordingly
+model_version = 1 # The version increases each time we registered the same model and should be adjusted accordingly
 # Model alias
-alias = "challenger" # models can, for example, go from `challenger` (new) to `champion` (in production)
+alias = "challenger" # models can for example go from `challenger` (new) to `champion` (in production)

 # Assign alias to the model
 client.set_registered_model_alias(